8ta4/quest/docs/RATIONALE.md

 > How does the extension give visual feedback?

 It's like a pop quiz!
 The extension pops a question, hides the answer, and lets you see how well you've understood.
-It also hides the next answer or shows where it starts so you know when to stop reading.
+When you view the current answer, it hides the next answer or shows where it starts so you know when to stop reading.
+I wish I could hide multiple answers simultaneously.

-> Do you hide one answer or multiple answers?

-I only hide one answer.
-I wish I could hide multiple answers.
 But it’s hard.

 ## Technical Constraints